LouisBenjamin/UC3-Team-Project/README.md

 ## Core Features

-* Posting Messages or "tweets"
+* Posting messages or "tweets"
 * "Like" a message
 * Follow users